microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/Remove-MgBetaWindowsUpdatesUpdatableAsset.md

 # Remove-MgBetaWindowsUpdatesUpdatableAsset

 ## SYNOPSIS
-Delete an updatableAssetGroup object.
+Delete an updatableAsset object.
-When an updatableAssetGroup object, its member updatableAsset objects are not deleted.
+This API is available in the following national cloud deployments.

 ## SYNTAX